 - 1. A certified copy of the undergraduate degree and its equivalence from MoHE; - 2.
-Official transcripts and the university catalog; - 3.
+Official transcripts attested recently by MoHE, and the university catalog; - 3.
 A certified copy of the Lebanese Official High School Certificate or its equivalent; - 4.
 Sit for RHU English Entrance Exam or submit one of the standardized English Competency Exams. - 5.
 Two letters of recommendation; - 6.
-Original Civil Status Record (for Lebanese applicants); - 7.
+Certified copy or Original Personal Civil Status Record (for Lebanese applicants); - 7.
 Photocopies of passport and residence permit (for non-Lebanese Applicants); - 8.
 Six identical recent passport-size colored photos; - 9.
 A non-refundable application fee of LL 100,000 paid in cash at RHU or by a certified check payable to "Rafik Hariri University".